-- Type the one-letter command name without pressing the CONTROL key.
-If you want [F]ind, type F, if you want [G]lossary, type G, and so on. - For file commands ([L]oad, [S]ave), spaces between the command name and the argument are optional.
+- Leave one or more spaces before the command, whether or not a label precedes it. - Type the one-letter command name without pressing the CONTROL key.
+If you want [F]ind, type F, if you want [G]lossary, type G, and so on. - For all commands, spaces between the command name and the argument are not allowed.